 Today, nearly everything is online, so ecommerce solutions are essential.
-The internet is changing, and traditionally accepted business practices, now, are getting the digital treatment.
+The internet is changing, and traditionally accepted business practices are now getting digital treatment.
 The Internet, social media and mobile access are here to stay.

 However, many businesses are failing to keep up.